-Pentagon Vows to Extend Benefits to Gay Service Members, Families
+Pentagon Vows to Extend Benefits to LGBT Service Members, Families

 In response to news that the Pentagon would be extending certain benefits to the spouses of gay and lesbian military personnel, HRC President Chad Griffin issued the following statement:

 “We welcome the news that benefits will be extended to the same-sex spouses and partners of gay and lesbian service members, and urge Secretary Panetta to make sure every benefit possible under the law is included.
 This is the logical next step in ensuring all our military families are treated with the dignity and respect they deserve.”

 Since the repeal of “Don’t Ask, Don’t Tell” in 2010, HRC has called on the Pentagon to change its policies that currently deny many benefits from gay and lesbian service members and their families.
 As part of ongoing effort to achieve full equality in the military, HRC has called on Defense Secretary Leon Panetta to issue military IDs to same-sex spouses and extend every possible benefit not specifically barred by the Defense of Marriage Act (DOMA).
 The revisions would ensure same-sex spouses in the military receive the same benefits afforded all other service members.